commx/python-rrdtool/README.md

 In order to build the native C extension (which is an required step), you'll need librrd and its headers installed.
 Having rrdtool installed should be enough on most distributions.

-**How to Install?**
+The easy way to install is to use `pip install rrdtool` or `easy_install rrdtool`

-1. Download a copy of the repository.
-2. Run `python setup.py install` to build an install the native C extension as well as the RRD module.
+In case you'd like to build the module on your own, you can obtain a copy of the repository and run `python setup.py install` in it's destination folder to build the native C extension as well as the RRD module.

 Usage
 -----